-Best Kept Villages walk
+Best kept villages walk

-Village greens, historic houses and distinctive church spires are all features of the route.
+This gentle walk links both ancient woodlands and those that have been planted as part of the developing National Forest.
+Village greens, historic houses and distinctive church spires are all features of this route.

-Coton in the Elms Derbyshire
+Lullington Road, Coton-in-the-Elms, DE12 8EP Coton in the Elms Derbyshire

 Points of Interest

 Coton in the Elms

 Coton in the Elms derives its name from “all the cottages in the elms”.
 Some disease-resistant elm trees have been planted at the entrances to the village to replace the many lost through Dutch Elm Disease in the 1970s.